-From 11 February 2021, the Ministry of Business, Innovation and Employment will have new measures for encouraging compliance with tenancy laws.
+The Ministry of Business, Innovation and Employment can use several measures to encourage compliance with tenancy laws.

-As the tenancy regulator, the Ministry of Business, Innovation and Employment (MBIE) is able to use 4 new enforcement measures:
+As the tenancy regulator, the Ministry of Business, Innovation and Employment (MBIE) is able to use 4 types of enforcement measures:

 The team that monitors compliance at MBIE is the Tenancy Services Compliance and Investigations team.